-10. Learn the Art of Saying No
+10. Learn the Art of Saying “No”

 It is natural for us to want to help others.
-Sometimes, we get so involved that we fall short of our own work responsibilities.
+Sometimes, we get so involved that we fall short of our work responsibilities.
 Here comes the importance of saying no, diplomatically.

 11. Encourage Delegation

-As a project manager, you are overwhelmed with different project tasks, you have different meetings to attend, etc. Many project managers are reluctant to delegate the tasks owing to reasons like fear of rework and less trust in their subordinates.
+As a project manager, you are overwhelmed with different project tasks and meetings.
+Many project managers are reluctant to delegate tasks because of fear of rework and less trust in their subordinates.